Lionel Cooper (rugby league): British career

-In 1947 he joined English club Huddersfield, where he had 9 successful seasons - scoring 420 tries, including 71 in the 1951–52 season.
+In 1947 he joined English club Huddersfield, where he had 9 successful seasons – scoring 420 tries, including 71 in the 1951–52 season.
 In one match that year, against Keighley, he scored a record 10 tries.
 Also joining Cooper was his friend Johnny Hunter, a full-back, and a little later Pat Devery, an Australian test centre who formed a partnership with Cooper on the left.

 Cooper continued to play test rugby league whilst at Huddersfield, playing for 14 matches for the Other Nationalities in the International Championship between 1949 and 1953.
 He also played for the British Empire XIII versus New Zealand on Wednesday 23 January 1952 at Stamford Bridge.

-Cooper played left-wing, i.e. number 5, in Huddersfield's 4–11 defeat by Bradford Northern in the 1949 Yorkshire County Cup Final during the 1949–50 season at Headingley Rugby Stadium, Leeds on Saturday 29 October 1949.
+Cooper played left-wing in Huddersfield's 4–11 defeat by Bradford Northern in the 1949 Yorkshire Cup Final during the 1949–50 season at Headingley, Leeds on Saturday 29 October 1949.
 He also played left-wing in the 18–8 victory over Batley in the 1952 Yorkshire Cup Final at Headingley on Saturday 15 November 1952, scoring 3 tries.

 He also played in Huddersfield's 2–20 defeat by Wigan in the 1949–50 Championship Final at Maine Road, Manchester on Saturday 13 May 1950.

 Cooper played on the wing and scored two tries in Huddersfield's 15–10 victory over St. Helens in the 1953 Challenge Cup Final during the 1952–53 season at Wembley Stadium, London on Saturday 25 April 1953, in front of a crowd of 89,588.
 Following a leg injury to Pat Devery during the match, Cooper moved to centre and took over the kicking duties.

 Cooper's Testimonial match at Huddersfield took place in 1955.